Clawing Through Life Like a Honey Badger

 All Risk.
 No Payoff.

 Externally, I portrayed myself as the lost lamb without a teat to nourish a thriving brain.
-Internally, I was a cornered-and-feral alley cat, who was constantly in survival mode—ready for combat or evasion.
+Internally, I was a cornered and feral alley cat who lived in survival mode—ready for combat or evasion.

-Maybe you know this dilemma: the version of you people see versus the one perpetually braced for impact, an exit plan already indexed moments after you enter the room.
+Maybe you know this dilemma: the version of you people see versus the one perpetually braced for impact or an exit plan already indexed moments after you enter the room.

 There were no self-preservation instincts in the first half of my life, only vigilance.
-I wasted prime opportunities by staying incessantly on guard.
+I squandered countless opportunities by staying incessantly on guard.
 The “mundane” and “boring” held no value in my world.
-School was my only outlet beyond a traumatic household, but I never allowed learning to take hold—because participation would have led to reflection, and reflection to self-awareness.
+School was my only outlet beyond a traumatic household, but I never allowed learning to take hold because I never participated.
+Had I, it would have led to reflection and reflection to self-awareness.

-And when that happens, survival mode evolves into masquerading as our identity.
+And when that happens, survival mode can evolve into masquerading as our identity.

-Attack mode becomes a reflex, only for pain and self-pity to dominate the world we live in.
-When we find ourselves continually refusing the inner work to heal—it then becomes second nature, quietly sabotaging no one but ourselves.
+Attack mode becomes a reflex while pain and self-pity begin to dominate the world we live in.
+When we continually refuse to do the inner work required to heal, it becomes second nature, quietly sabotaging no one but ourselves.

 And maybe—just maybe—you understand the feeling of being “too” far gone.

-Those betrayals that altered perspectives and sense of trust so deeply there feels like no way forward, with only enough strength and mental reserves to make it through the very second at hand.
-When persevering through the present feels daunting and impossible, how can you even contemplate the future?
+You know, those betrayals that altered our perspective and sense of trust so profoundly that it feels as though there is no way forward, leaving us with only enough strength and mental reserves to make it through the very second at hand.
+When simply persevering through the present feels daunting and impossible, how can we even begin to contemplate the future?

-Until tiny wins start to trickle in, and you begin to see progress born of your commitment to loving and respecting yourself and your life.
-And yes, even when you get cut up along the way, each wound carries a new lesson to test the spirit.
+Until tiny wins start to trickle in, and we begin to see progress born of our commitment to loving and respecting ourselves and life.
+And yes, even when we get cut up along the way, we understand that each wound will carry a new lesson to test thy spirit.

-There is no need to look back or reopen old wounds—these honey-badger claws are retracted.
-Life’s silver linings have come full circle into view, offering the wisdom needed for the next go around.
+There is no need to look back or reopen old wounds—these honey badger claws are retracted.
+Life’s silver linings are finally beginning to come full circle, revealing the wisdom needed for the next chapter.

 Reborn.
 Elevated.
 Unbound.

-Time to ascend through our soul’s passions, as we polish the traumas of life by transforming pain-into-purpose.
+Time to ascend through our soul’s passions, polishing the scars of life by transforming pain into purpose.